rchou186/TBTS_Grading/README.md

-tbts_grading is the grading program for Mxx.csv files that tested by TBTS.
+TBTS_Grading is the grading program for Mxx.csv files that tested by TBTS.

 This program generate the following output result files:
   1. testnumber-(xx).html    The DCD chart in html format
-  2. testnumber-(xx).xlsx    The grading result table and printable result page This program also save the result table in the MySQL database and print out the result page for factory operation.
+  2. testnumber-(xx).xlsx    The grading result table and printable result page
+  3. testnumber-(xx).pdf     The grading result page for print without excel

+This program also save the result table in the MySQL database and print out the result page for factory operation.